brett8883/Super-Firmware_Cache/MavicProVariants/MavicPro_extended_stealth_battery_preconfigured/readme.md

 ********************************************************************************************

-Full Change Log for Super-Patcher Standard Spark DJI Super-Patcher Custom Flight Controller
+Full Change Log for Super-Patcher MavicPro DJI Super-Patcher Custom Flight Controller

+(This list only covers the parameter changes for stock SuperPatcher firmware and does not cover the parameters for this specific variant.
+This library is in beta and should be treated as such)

 *this list includes ALL paramters or parameter ranges that were changed even hardcoded values (galileo not config with parameters)